LeMoyne Crematory

 The LeMoyne Crematory was the first crematory in the United States.
 Francis Julius LeMoyne had it built in 1876 on his own land, perched atop a location known locally as Gallow's Hill in North Franklin Township near Washington, Pennsylvania.
 The first cremation took place on December 6, 1876.
 LeMoyne believed that cremation was a more sanitary way to dispose of bodies, preventing the contamination of drinking water.
 After 41 more cremations there (with LeMoyne being the third, in 1879), the crematory was closed in 1901.
 LeMoyne's remains are buried there.

 It is a brick 20 x 30 one-story building.

 Timeline

 Dr. Francis LeMoyne believed that cremation was a more sanitary way to dispose of bodies, preventing the contamination of drinking water.
 The structure was built in 1876, with the first cremation took place on December 6, 1876.
-Baron Joseph Henry Louis Charles De Palm, an impoverished Bavarian noble, was the first person to be cremated here.
+Baron Joseph Henry Louis Charles De Palm, an impoverished Bavarian noble, was the first person to be cremated here (roughly 6 months after he died and consistent with his wishes).

 After 41 more cremations there (with Dr. LeMoyne being the third, in 1879), the crematory was closed in 1901.
 The final cremation had occurred the year prior, on November 28, 1900, after Mrs. Mary S. Booth's remains were disposed of in the retort.